Continuing Education Activity

 While most abortions are straightforward, there are some which are associated with complications, which can be life-threatening.
 Because of the high morbidity of abortion complications, an interprofessional team that includes an obstetrician, radiologist, triage nurses, nurse practitioner, general surgeon, urologist, and an infectious disease expert is recommended.

 The majority of patients with post-abortion complications present to the emergency room and are first seen by the triage nurse.
 The triage nurse has to be familiar with potential post-abortion complications and quickly admit the patient and alert the interprofessional team.
-Besides acute hemorrhage, post-abortion complications can include septic shock, perforated bladder or bowel, and a possible ectopic pregnancy- all lethal conditions which if not promptly diagnosed can lead to high mortality.
-While the interprofessional team is arranging the imaging studies, the nurses need to ensure that the patient has 2 large-bore IV, oxygen and that routine blood work including a crossmatch has been sent.
+Besides acute hemorrhage, post-abortion complications can include septic shock, perforated bladder or bowel, and a possible ectopic pregnancy- all conditions which if not promptly diagnosed can lead to high mortality.
+While the interprofessional team is arranging the imaging studies, the nurses need to ensure that the patient has 2 large-bore IVs, oxygen and that routine blood work including a crossmatch has been sent.
 All hemodynamically unstable patients need to be continuously monitored by a dedicated nurse reporting abnormalities to the clinician.

 A thorough physical exam including the pelvis must be done immediately to ensure that there are no missed injuries.
 If the patient requires urgent surgery, anesthesia and the operating room nurses need to be notified.
 Stable patients still need close monitoring since obvious internal bleeding may not be visible.
 During the monitoring period, the nurse should communicate immediately with the interprofessional team if there are any changes in the vital status or worsening of abdominal pain.
-Once the post-abortion complication has been managed, the interprofessional team including the nurse practitioner should educate the patient on proper contraceptive measures as a means of birth control, to avoid unwanted pregnancies.
-The patient should be urged to remain compliant with antibiotic therapy if the abortion was septic.

 Over the past 3 decades, the mortality rates associated with abortions have significantly dropped in the US.
-However, outside North America and Europe, septic abortions continue to be associated with high rates of maternal mortality, chiefly because of illegal abortions performed in unsanitary environments.
+However, outside of North America and Europe, septic abortions continue to be associated with high rates of maternal mortality, chiefly because of illegal abortions performed in unsanitary environments.
 According to the WHO, each year nearly 70,000 women die globally from septic abortions.
 The risk of septic abortions is markedly increased with advanced gestational age.
 The key to reducing mortality is patient education and increased awareness among the healthcare workers about the potentially lethal complications that can follow an abortion.